tfabris/TomServo/README.md

 Arms:

   - Cut the arm springs to your desired arm length based on photographic references.
 Cut away the curls at the ends of the springs so that they are just pure spirals with no protrusions.
+    - **WARNING:** Cut spring ends are SHARP and will stab you when you try to attach them if you slip while attaching.
+Always make sure that you are pressing or twisting AWAY from fingertips when assembling.
+  - Stretch out the last loop of each end of each spring, very slightly, to make it easier to wrap the springs into the slots on the shoulders and hands.
+You may need to stretch the springs in two directions: both enlarging the circumference of the last loop by a tiny amount, and also lifting the last loop lengthwise away from the other loops.
-  - Attach springs to hands, and to shoulders, by wrapping the last loop of each spring into the slots on the hands and shoulders.
+  - Attach springs to hands, and then to shoulders, by wrapping the last loop of each spring into the slots on the hands and shoulders.
 Tips:
-    - Wait for paint/clearcoat to be fully cured before doing this, because it involves tightly gripping the parts.
+    - Wait for the white paint/clearcoat to be fully dried and cured before doing this, because it involves tightly gripping the parts.
+    - Wear nitrile gloves for assembling the arms, it helps prevent your skin from damaging the gloss white paint as you grip the parts.
+    - Needle-nose pliers are useful to hold the loose end of the spring while attaching to the hands.
-    - Leaving the shoulder sections on the supports might make it easier to hold the shoulders while doing this.
-But the amount of force required might peel the shoulders off the supports anyway.
-Your choice.
+    - Leaving the shoulder sections on the supports makes it easier to hold the shoulders while connecting the springs.
-    - It's easiest if you attach to the hands to the springs first, then the springs to the shoulders.
-    - Stretch out the last loop of spring, very slightly, to make it easier to wrap the springs into the slots on the shoulders and hands.
-You may need to stretch the springs in two directions: both enlarging the circumference of the last loop by a tiny amount, and also lifting the last loop lengthwise away from the other loops.
     - Make sure the hands are rotated into the correct orientation relative to the shoulders.
   - Depending on the springs, they might be on there firmly enough so that they don't need glue.
 If not, reinforce with glue.
   - Glue Shoulder assemblies to the barrel top sides at 90 degrees from the engine block.
 Make sure the hands are in the correct orientation before gluing.